Regent University Donor Funded Scholarships

 2023-2024 Deadline is May 26, 2023 at 5:00 p.m.

-Applications for the Donor Funded Scholarships will be available online to all graduate, professional and doctoral students on February 14, 2023.
+Applications for the Donor Funded Scholarships will be available online to eligible graduate, professional and doctoral students on February 14, 2023.

 Once the deadline passes, the application will no longer be available and the Financial Aid office will not accept any more applications for the academic year.